 We all know how lucky we are to live in safe, beautiful Singapore, but it’s also worth reminding our kiddos of their good fortune (while also fostering gratitude and reducing entitlement).
 Check out our roundup of all the places kids can volunteer in Singapore!

 97. Take the kids to FutureWorld at the ArtScience Museum

 Take the kids to FutureWorld at the ArtScience Museum.
 One of our fave permanent exhibitions, this highly interactive experience makes a fun excursion for toddlers, big kids, and even snap-happy IG addicts.
 On Fridays kids enter free!

 We love all the child- and baby-friendly movie options in Singapore that mean you never have to feel bad about your kids making noise.
 Golden Village offers both “KidsFlix” and “Mums & Babies” screenings (featuring less-dim lights and changing tables in the theatre – check Facebook for details), while Shaws has just introduced Singapore’s first dedicated family hall, “Dreamers” at Jewel Changi Airport.

-Whether your kids love dinosaurs or butterflies, they’re bound to be amazed by this extensive natural history collection, which actually originated with Stamford Raffles himself!
+Whether your kids love dinosaurs or butterflies, they’re bound to be amazed by this extensive natural history collection at Lee Kong Chian Natural History Museum, which actually originated with Stamford Raffles himself!

 Whew!
 If you’ve made it all the way to the bottom of our list, clearly it’s time to recharge.
-Singapore’s famously decadent brunch buffets may be renowned for their free-flow Champagne, but kiddos love them just as much due to special features like face painting, bouncy castles, and ice cream buffets with endless toppings.
+Singapore’s famously decadent brunches may be renowned for their free-flow Champagne, but kiddos love the novelty of going out for a meal.
 Check out our fave brunches in Singapore here!

 Anything else you think the kids will go wild for in Singapore?
 Email us pronto at [email protected]